TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2025.md

 ## Marc Brooker - A tale of two transactions

 This is advertised as a comparison between Aurora DSQL and Aurora PostgreSQL by looking at how transactions are handled in each system.
-In practice, it's a broad review of how databases have historically implemented different isolation levels and the the implications of those choices.
+In practice, it's a broad review of how databases have historically implemented different isolation levels and the implications of those choices.
 Eventually, it gets into a little bit of detail on DSQL and PostgreSQL choices, but this section feels rushed.

 * [YouTube](https://youtu.be/SNnUpYvBfow)
 * Isolation levels are a trade off between where we add complexity for application programmers: achieving correctness or achieving performance.